-4.3.
-Specifying the Systolic Computation
+4.3 Specifying the systolic computation

-4.3.1.
-Specifying an S property
+4.3.1 Specifying an S property

 SDEF accommodates any index set that is the set of integers inside a convex polyhedron.
-Such a set can be described as the integer solutions of a linear system $Ax \le b$ .
+Such a set can be described as the integer solutions of a linear system $Ax \leq b$.
 To specify such an index set, a user first specifies the dimension of the computation (i.e., the number of independent indices).
 After doing so, the user can specify the A matrix and b vector that define the boundaries of the convex polyhedron.
 In SDEF, these linear constraints are referred to as global constraints.
 In addition, a user specifies orthohedral bounds.
 Orthohedral bounds specify lower and upper limits for an index (i.e., an axis).
-Below we give the portion of the SDE file that specifies the index set $S_1$ , mentioned earlier in this section.
-This index set is used in Upper Triangular Matrix-Vector Product (in this case a $5 \times 5$ matrix).
+Below we give the portion of the SDE file that specifies the index set S_1 , mentioned earlier in this section.
+This index set is used in Upper Triangular Matrix-Vector Product (in this case a 5 × 5 matrix).